Last updated September 15, 2023

 Dissertation research fellowships provide financial support to doctoral students who are in the stages of conducting research and writing their dissertation.
 Funding can be used to support travel, field work, supplies, language training, and even living expenses.
 Often these fellowships have “no strings attached” – their intention is simply to support scholars completing original research in a particular field of study.
-Check out and bookmark these 30 unique dissertation research fellowships for domestic and international doctoral students enrolled in U.S. universities.
+Discover these 30 unique dissertation research fellowships for domestic and international doctoral students enrolled in U.S. universities.
+If any of these opportunities interest you, be sure to bookmark them to your ProFellow account.

 The World Politics and Statecraft Fellowship program is an annual grant competition to support Ph.D. dissertation research on American foreign policy, international relations, international security, strategic studies, area studies, and diplomatic and military history.
 The fellowship’s objective is to support the research and writing of policy-relevant dissertations through funding of fieldwork, archival research, and language training.
 In evaluating applications, the Foundation will accord preference to those projects that could directly inform U.S. policy debates and thinking.
 The Foundation will award up to twenty grants of $7,500 each.